embroider-build/embroider/rfc.0.md

 - RFC PR:
 - Tracking:

-# v2 Package Format (Embroider Compatibility)
+# v2 Addon Format (Embroider Compatibility)

 ## Summary

-This RFC defines a new package format that is designed to make all Ember packages (which includes both Addons and Apps) statically analyzable and more compatible with the rest of the NPM & Javascript ecosystem.
+This RFC defines a new package format that is designed to make Ember packages (meaning both apps and addons) statically analyzable and more compatible with the rest of the NPM & Javascript ecosystem.

 Most of this RFC is already implemented in [Embroider](https://github.com/embroider-build/embroider).
 Embroider can compile most existing packages to v2 packages.
 There is a [tracking issue](FIXME) for the remaining gaps between this RFC and the current implementation.